 Whilst this ratio is not a mandatory financial performance measure, the Office of Local Government has previously advised a benchmark of a maximum 5% for metropolitan councils (8% for rural councils).

-The City maintains a low outstanding rates and charges ratio, usually bell below the 5% benchmark for metropolitan councils.
+The City maintains a low outstanding rates and charges ratio in the order of 2%, well below the 5% benchmark for metropolitan councils.
 The City continues to monitor performance in collection of rates as a key measure of efficient financial management.